abi-chmend/librocast/reports/week10_status_report.md

   - Kihoon Lee
     1. Last week's goals:
-       - Add additional RESTful API implementation
-       - Add backend node tests
-    2. For this week, I have continued to work on APIs especially adding books to bookshelf and improving search book implementation.
-Besides the coding part, I have worked with the backend team about implementations we need to get done before the final release.
-    3. Goals:
-       - Add more API implementation before final release
-       - Add more tests based on the API implementation
+       - Finalize the API endpoints so frontend team can finalize their part
+       - Store the book data to database so it can be more accessible
+    2. For this week, I finalized the api endpoints so it can be easily used by frontend team.
+Additionally, I eventually stored all of book data to the database so we can directly request to the server regarding the book data rather than reading the local csv data.
+    3. Everything looks good except for tests.
+All of our tests pass but the test runs forever, which is the reason our CI also fails.
+We could not figure out the problem in the given time.